-Note.- The instrument time specified in proviso (c) (iii) and the night flying time specified in proviso (c) (iv) of this sub-paragraph do not entitle the holder of the airline transport pilot licence - helicopter to pilot helicopters under IFR.
+Note: The instrument time specified in proviso (c) (iii) and the night flying time specified in proviso (c) (iv) of this sub-paragraph do not entitle the holder of the airline transport pilot licence - helicopter to pilot helicopters under IFR.

-- (4) Skill - (a) the applicant shall have demonstrated the ability to perform, as pilot-in-command of a helicopter required to be operated with a co-pilot, the following procedures and manoeuvres: - (i) pre-flight procedures, including the preparation of the operation flight plan and filing of the air traffic service flight plans; - (ii) normal flight procedures and manoeuvres during all phase of flight; - (iii) abnormal and emergency procedures and manoeuvres related to failures and malfunctions of equipment, such as powerplant, systems and airframe; and - (iv) procedures for crew incapacitation and crew co-ordination including allocation of pilot tasks, crew co-operation and use of checklists. - (b) the applicant shall have demonstrated the ability to perform the procedures and manoeuvres described in proviso (a) with a degree of competency appropriate to the privileges granted to the holder of an airline transport pilot licence helicopter, and to: - (i) operate the helicopter within its limitations; - (ii) complete all manoeuvres with smoothness and accuracy; - (iii) exercise good judgement and airmanship; - (iv) apply aeronautical knowledge; - (v) maintain control of the helicopter at all times in a manner such that the successful outcome of a procedure or manoeuvre is never in doubt; - (vi) understand and apply crew co-ordination and incapacitation procedures; and - (vii) communicate effectively with the other flight crew members. - (5) Medical fitness
+- (a) the applicant shall have demonstrated the ability to perform, as pilot-in-command of a helicopter required to be operated with a co-pilot, the following procedures and manoeuvres: - (i) pre-flight procedures, including the preparation of the operation flight plan and filing of the air traffic service flight plan; - (ii) normal flight procedures and manoeuvres during all phases of flight; - (iii) abnormal and emergency procedures and manoeuvres related to failures and malfunctions of equipment, such as powerplant, systems and airframe; and - (iv) procedures for crew incapacitation and crew co-ordination including allocation of pilot tasks, crew co-operation and use of checklists. - (b) the applicant shall have demonstrated the ability to perform the procedures and manoeuvres described in proviso (a) with a degree of competency appropriate to the privileges granted to the holder of an airline transport pilot licence helicopter, and to: - (i) recognize and manage threats and errors;